AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 };
 ```

-We completed all functionalities for Parent component and now it's time to prepare functionalities for Child component.
+At this point, we have completed all the functionalities for the parent role and now it's time to prepare functionalities for the child role.

 ### Configure Spend Allowance Form